fantana21/SoftwareDevelopment/GeneralGuidelines.md

 ### 4.5.
 Function names should be verbs, describing what they do, or nouns describing what they return.

-Functions should only be named after what they return, if that is their main purpose and they are computationally cheap (otherwise I would argue that their main purpose is the computation).
+Functions should only be named after what they return, if that is their main purpose, and they are computationally cheap (otherwise I would argue that their main purpose is the computation).
 Deciding that is difficult, but so is writing good code in general.

 ### 4.6.
 Use plural form for collections of objects, like arrays, lists, tuples, etc.